zordius/subtask.js/README.md

 **Why not..**

-* Why not promise?
-Because we want to handle all success + failed cases in same place, promise.then() like 2 callbacks.
 * Why not async.series?
 Because we need to handle task output as another task input, it make callback functions access variables in another scope and mess up everything.
 * Why not async.parallel?
 Because we like to put results with semantic naming under an object.
 * Why not extend async.\* ?
+Because we like all tasks can be defined and be executed in the same way... we need something like promise.
+* Why not promise?
+Because we want to handle all success + failed cases in same place, promise.then() like 2 callbacks.
+* Why not extend promise?
+Because the requirement is different, and we do not want to confuse developers.

 How to Use
 ----------